Researcher Identifies Five Major Retirement Risks

 Inflation is the gradual increase in the cost of goods and services over time.
 Various factors, such as food, medical expenses, transportation, and housing, contribute differently to the overall inflation rate.

-For retirees, inflation, measured explicitly by CPI-E, can have slightly different implications due to the elevated costs and inflation associated with healthcare and housing.
-While planning for retirement longevity is crucial, it’s equally important to account for the influence of inflation on your ongoing living expenses.
+For retirees, inflation, measured explicitly by CPI-E, can have slightly different implications due to the elevated costs of healthcare and housing.
+While planning for retirement longevity is crucial, it’s equally important to account for inflation’s impact on your ongoing living expenses.

 How Inflation Affects Your Retirement

 As time passes, inflation will gradually diminish your purchasing power.
 This could lead to a widening “income gap” over the years, mainly if you rely on a fixed income.
-Consider whether your investments will experience sufficient growth in your retirement income to match the effects of inflation.
+Consider whether your investments will grow sufficiently to offset inflation in your retirement income.

 Learn more: Inflation, Stagflation, and Your Retirement.